Religious violence in India: Anti-Hindu violence

 In the 2010 Deganga riots after hundreds of Hindu business establishments and residences were looted, destroyed and burnt, dozens of Hindus were killed or severely injured and several Hindu temples desecrated and vandalised by the Islamist mobs allegedly led by Trinamul Congress MP Haji Nurul Islam.
 Three years later, during the 2013 Canning riots, several hundred Hindu businesses were targeted and destroyed by Islamist mobs in the Indian state of West Bengal.

 Religious violence has led to the death, injuries and damage to numerous Hindus.
 For example, 254 Hindus were killed in 2002 Gujarat riots out of which half were killed in police firing and rest by rioters.
 During 1992 Bombay riots, 275 Hindus died.

-In October, 2018, a Christian personal security officer of an additional sessions judge assassinated his 38-year-old wife and his 18-year-old son for not converting to Christianity.
+In October 2018, a Christian personal security officer of an additional sessions judge assassinated his 38-year-old wife and his 18-year-old son for not converting to Christianity.

 In October 2020, a 20-year old Nikita Tomar was shot by Tausif, a Muslim, for not converting to Islam and marrying to him.
 Tausif was imprisoned for life.

 Some cases of murder because of blasphemy have also taken place.
 Kamlesh Tiwari was murdered for his allegedly blasphemous comments on Muhammad in October 2019.
 A similar case took place in Gujrat in January 2022 where Kishan Bharvad was murdered for making an allegedly blasphemous social media post on Muhammad on the directive of a Muslim cleric.
 A Hindu man named Nagaraju was murdered by a Muslim man for marrying a Muslim woman.

+Most recently on March 4 2026, a 26 year old Dalit Hindu named Tarun Kumar was beaten to death in the JJ Colony area of West Delhi’s Uttam Nagar.
+A dispute between two families of different communities erupted during the Holi's day celebrations escalated late at night, resulting in a brutal assault on Kumar.
+The following morning, Kumar tragically succumbed to his injuries at the hospital.